cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 Desiring Machines as an OODA loop
 ---------------------------------

 The OODA loop is a pattern for understanding how to win competitions between cybernetic systems.
 The acronym stands for Observe, Orient, Decide and Act---the four stages that any system has to go through to make changes in its environment.
-The Desiring Machine pattern's Learning process covers the Observe and Orient while Action covers Decide and Act.
+The Action process of the desiring machine can be understood as an OODA loop and so can the Desiring machine in its entirety.

+@@Explain

+The purpose of the OODA loop is to understand

 Viable Desiring Machines
 ------------------------